lars1050/csc341-s24/exercises-csc341/ex01-getting-started/readme.md

 To run it, you have to supply a color and radius size for the circle.
 Color options are "red", "blue", and "green".
 It might look like this ...

 ```
-amylarson@MacBook-Pro-110 ex01-getting-started %Main red 40
+amylarson@MacBook-Pro-110 ex01-getting-started %java Main red 40
 ```

 Close the graphics window to stop the program.

 In the file _CircleGUI.java_, make a change in the function actionPerformed.
-- Change the line `Push button to move` to `Push to go`.
+- Change the string `Push button to move` to `Push to go`.
-- Change the line `Push button to pause` to `Push to pause`.
+- Change the string `Push button to pause` to `Push to pause`.

 Compile and run again to see the change.